steven22tom/LabelSlide/README.md

 **If you want to read slide in other formats, you should modify code in label_tool.py by yourself.**

 ### Annotation
-Support rectangle box currently. **Adding support for polygon box**
+Support rectangle box and polygon box currently.

 **Hotkeys**
 Key|Function